Green Councillors have released a short report about the combustible cladding on Hanover Tower in Sheffield.

 b) disciplinary action against relevant officers.

-proposals for learning from the apparent failure of officers to perform their roles competently that put residents’ lives at risk and which have been exposed in c) this report.
+proposals for learning from the apparent failure of officers to perform their roles competently that put residents’ lives at risk and which have been exposed in c) this report. - Full council adopted the motion of Cllr Rob Murphy on 5th July 2017 to request a report to the Scrutiny Committee setting out:-

 (i) the reasons why the Hanover Tower Block came to fail fire safety tests;